Fair Warning Excerpt

 “That it wouldn’t work.”

 It was such a lame response.
 She just smiled and said her car was arriving.
-She went through the door and I never saw her again.
+She went out the door and I never saw her again.

-Now she was dead and I was either fixated on her or the rejection or both.
-My life had somehow changed since the moment the two detectives had come to me in the garage.
+Now she was dead and I couldn’t leave it alone.
+My life had somehow changed since the moment the two detectives had approached me in the garage.
 I was down the rabbit hole now and I sensed that what was ahead of me in this place was only darkness and trouble.
+But I also sensed that it was a story.
+A good story.
+My kind of story.

 Fair Warning will be released on May 26, 2020, in the USA, Canada, the UK, Ireland, Australia and New Zealand.